pingcap/docs/tidb-lightning/import-into-vs-tidb-lightning.md

 You can share TiDB nodes with other businesses or use them at different times to fully use the resources.
 For stable business operations with optimal import performance, you can specify [specific TiDB nodes](/system-variables.md#tidb_service_scope-new-in-v740) to be dedicated solely to `IMPORT INTO` for data import.

 When you use TiDB Global Sort, there is no need to mount large local disks.
-TiDB Global Sort can be done using S3.
+TiDB Global Sort can use Amazon S3.
 Once completed, you can delete the data to save storage costs.

 #### TiDB Lightning